Pycratch/Freeze-Shooter/README.md

 Installation:
 -Clone the repository and run using Godot.

+How to contribute:
+If you want to contribute, read the CONTRIBUTING.md

 ##LICENSE:
 This project is licensed under the MIT license.
 Read more here -> https://choosealicense.com/licenses/mit/

+If you have any questions, feel free to dm me on discord: yayamaingame